The Controllers (R&B band): Career

 Originally part of an eight-member gospel group, the group became four in number by the time they entered junior high school, comprising Reginald McArthur (baritone lead), Rickey Lewis (tenor lead), Larry McArthur and Lenard Brown.
 Their growing reputation in the Birmingham area led to an introduction to Cleveland Eaton, bassist for the Ramsey Lewis Trio.
 Under Eaton's guidance, the Soul Controllers, as they were then called, recorded their first single, called "Right on Brother, Right On".
 It became a regional hit while they were still attending Fairfield High School.

 In 1976, the group came to the attention of Juana Records, run by Frederick Knight, also from Birmingham.
 Recording at the Malaco Studios in Jackson, Mississippi, their first single on Juana charted, but it was their second release, "Somebody's Gotta Win, Somebody's Gotta Lose", that established them.
-The song, a ballad lasting over eight minutes on the album, climbed to number 8 on US Billboard R&B chart, and number 3 on the Cash Box soul chart in 1977.
+The song, a ballad lasting over eight minutes on the album, climbed to number 8 on US Billboard R&B chart, and number 3 on the Cash Box soul chart in 1977, (#103 BB Pop chart).
 The group's on-stage performances also helped them to open for Ray Charles, Nancy Wilson, B.B.
 King and the Temptations.

 A follow-up ballad, "Heaven Is Only a Step Away" climbed to number 37 R&B, but despite the release of two more albums on Juana, the group failed to find another major single success.